jocmom/CarND-MPC/README.md

 # CarND-Controls-MPC
-Self-Driving Car Engineer Nanodegree Program
+Project 2.5 of Self-Driving Car Engineer Nanodegree Program

+---

 ## Overview
 In general there are multiple steps required to control a self driving car: